5 Types of Open Ended Questions for Business Meeting

 5. Questions to help close the deal

 Don't forget to add questions at the end of the meeting to help guide the future course of the deal.
-Make sure the client understands everything and what further questions they have.
+Make sure the client understands everything and find out what further questions they have.

 • What other questions do you have that I didn't ask?